Alen Halilović: Hamburger SV

 On 19 July 2016, it was announced that Halilović would join Bundesliga side Hamburger SV for €5.5 million, with a buy-back clause for Barcelona worth €10 million.
 Two days later the move was confirmed, with Halilović signing a four-year deal.
 Halilović scored his first goal for the club on his debut in a DFB-Pokal cup match against FSV Zwickau on 22 August 2016.
 This was the only goal of the match and helped Hamburg to the next round.
 He had to wait until 10 September to make his league debut, however, which was in the second league game of the season against Bayer Leverkusen.

 Loan to Las Palmas

 In January 2017, Halilović joined Las Palmas for 18 months in a loan deal, with an option for Las Palmas to buy him.

-In the first game of the 2017/18 season for Las Palmas, playing against Valencia, Halilović received a straight red card for a tackle on José Gayá, in the 33rd minute.
+In the first game of the 2017–18 season for Las Palmas, playing against Valencia, Halilović received a straight red card for a tackle on José Gayà, in the 33rd minute.